WebAssembly/function-references/proposals/function-references/Overview.md

 * Add an instruction `call_ref` for calling a function through a `ref $t`

-* Refine the instruction `ref.func $f` to return a typed function reference
+* Refine the instruction `func.ref $f` to return a typed function reference

 * Optionally add an instruction `func.bind` to create a closure